 Ingredients

-Here are the ingredients you will be needing to make Vegan Chocolate Guinness Cake:
+Here are the ingredients you will need to make Vegan Chocolate Guinness Cake:

 And a couple of important ingredient notes: